 We pray that this web site will help you with that mission and that the articles, links, and suggested resources will also help you.

-So, to assist you with one aspect of your “blending mission” we are providing a link below that will take you to an article posted on another web site that may help you with your adult step-children.
-Please click onto the link provided to read it:
+So, to assist you with one aspect of your “blending mission” we are providing links below that will take you to articles posted on another web site that may help you with your adult step-children.
+Please realize that every situation is different, so please prayerfully glean through the information given and see what will work for you, perhaps adapting as God leads.
+I encourage you to read: